 Workplace culture is defined in part by the corporate ethics a company practices.
-And when there is an ethical breakdown — such as the widespread fraud case reported at Wells Fargo — it can have a toxic effect on workplace culture.
+And when there is an ethical breakdown — such as the widespread fraud case reported by The Wall Street Journal at Wells Fargo — it can have a toxic effect on workplace culture.

 Employees and customers are paying attention.
 Ethics matter in every aspect of business now, from hiring talent to attracting customers, as more people demand corporate social responsibility.

 Wells Fargo is just the latest company to make headlines for unethical behavior.
 As the New York Times points out, “this isn’t just a Wells Fargo story line.
 It is a well-worn narrative that has ensnared many an organization,” including Volkswagen, General Motors and the Department of Veterans Affairs.

 So what can companies do to prevent ethical breakdowns?
 How can companies ensure their workplace culture and corporate ethics are aligned for fairness?

 Read on for the latest thinking on the connection between corporate ethics and workplace culture — and how your company can embody the recommended “do as we do” model.